Airport (1970 film): Plot

-The Chicago area is paralyzed by a snowstorm affecting Lincoln International Airport.
-A Trans Global Airlines (TGA) Boeing 707 flight crew misjudge their turn from Runway 29 onto the taxiway, becoming stuck in the snow and closing that runway.
-Airport manager Mel Bakersfeld is forced to work overtime, causing tension with his wife, Cindy.
-A divorce seems imminent as he nurtures a closer relationship with a co-worker, TGA customer relations agent Tanya Livingston.
+During a severe January snowstorm at Chicago's fictional Lincoln International Airport, Trans Global Airlines (TGA) Flight 45's crew misjudge their turn from Runway 29 onto the taxiway.
+The Boeing 707 aircraft gets stuck in the snow, and its tail sticking out results in that runway's closure.
+Airport manager Mel Bakersfeld is forced to work overtime, causing tension with his wife Cindy.
+A divorce seems imminent as he nurtures a closer relationship with a co-worker, customer relations agent Tanya Livingston.

-Vernon Demerest is a TGA captain scheduled to be the checkride captain for the airline to evaluate Captain Anson Harris during TGA Flight 2 to Rome.
-TGA's flagship international service, named The Golden Argosy, is being operated with a Boeing 707.
-Although Demerest is married to Bakersfeld's sister, Sarah, he is secretly having an affair with Gwen Meighen, chief stewardess on the flight, who informs him before takeoff that she is pregnant with his child.
+Pilot Vernon Demerest is scheduled to evaluate Captain Anson Harris during TGA Flight 2 to Rome, aboard the airline's flagship international service - The Golden Argosy.
+Despite being married to Bakersfeld's sister Sarah, Demerest is having an affair with Gwen Meighen, chief stewardess on the flight, who informs him before takeoff that she is pregnant with his child.
+They consider abortion, but Gwen has moral qualms about such a procedure and expresses the excitement she felt upon being told of her pregnancy.

-Bakersfeld borrows TWA mechanic Joe Patroni to assist with moving TGA's disabled plane blocking Runway 29.
-Bakersfeld and Tanya also deal with Ada Quonsett, an elderly widow from San Diego who is a habitual stowaway on various airlines.
+Bakersfeld calls in senior mechanic Joe Patroni to assist with removing the snowstuck plane.
+He and Tanya also deal with Ada Quonsett, an elderly widow from San Diego who is a habitual stowaway on various airlines.
+Bakersfeld also clashes with commissioner Ackerman, who wishes to close the alternate runway 22 (and thus the entire airport) due to noise complaints from nearby residents.